treeverse/katacoda-playground/lakeFS-play/step3.md

 The next command will commit all changes under master branch in th repository my-repo with the message first commit:
 `lakectl commit lakefs://my-repo@master --message "first commit"`{{execute}}

-We could now list the commits with the log command `lakectl log lakefs://my-repo@master`{{execute}}
+We could now list the commits with the log command:
+`lakectl log lakefs://my-repo@master`{{execute}}

 We could see there two commits.